dwbrown/Markov/README.md

 line will be converted to end-of-lines in the input string (which will be converted to a tagged "~" character).
 In Unit Test mode, all end-of-lines in the output string will be converted to "~" characters before comparing with the expected result line.
+Also, any characters preceeded by a "\" will be tagged.
+This will allow functions to be tested directly from the unit test input file.

 COMMAND LINE SYNTAX: